MenvielleValen/loly-framework/packages/loly-core/README.md

 - 🔌 **Native WebSocket Support** - Built-in Socket.IO integration with automatic namespace routing
 - 🎯 **Route-Level Middlewares** - Define middlewares directly in your routes for pages and APIs
+- 🌐 **Global Middlewares** - Middlewares that always execute (SSR and SPA) to establish consistent context
 - 📁 **Separation of Concerns** - Server logic in `page.server.hook.ts` and `layout.server.hook.ts` separate from React components
 - 🚀 **Hybrid Rendering** - SSR, SSG, and CSR with streaming support
 - 🛡️ **Security First** - Built-in rate limiting, validation, sanitization, and security headers